opeyemibioku/swiftsavingsbank/README.md

 - _message (string): A message indicating the success or failure of the request._
 - _status (string): The status of the request (success or failure)._
-- _data (array): An array of objects, each representing the data of a bank account._
+- _data (array): An array of objects, each representing the details of a bank account._

 ## Error Handling